"Montserrat Mystery Cat"

 "I isolated DNA from two sections, from the internal portions to avoid contamination.
 I did three separate analyses, one looking at the mitochondrial cytochrome b gene, one for the 12S ribosomal gene, and one for the 16S ribosomal gene."

-"First, it is definitely in the genus Felis, meaning it is not a mountain lion, etc. The best fit is an African wildcat (Felis lybica) or perhaps European wildcat (Felis silvestris) (they are very closely related, and used to be considered the same species).
+"First, it is definitely in the genus Felis, meaning it is not a mountain lion, etc. [it's not a puma].
+The best fit is an African wildcat (Felis lybica) or perhaps European wildcat (Felis silvestris) (they are very closely related, and used to be considered the same species).
 Lybica is the ancient ancestor of domestic cats.
 Both can cross breed with domestic cats."

 "The Big Cat" - A Limerick